ripsawridge/site/site/contents/content/blog/2021-12-21-tamara-reading.md

 A LOT, I bet.

-So if you read this far, then take my final message: _None of this matters if you don't honor intuition with action_
+So if you read this far, then take my final message: _None of this matters if you don't honor intuition with action_.

+--With gratitude for All That Is...